j-emilsson/pokemon-reddest/README.md

 - ### Increased money won from battles

+- ### Facing enemy trainers when they see you

+- ### Added Pokeball icon to show already-owned Pokemon

 - ### Move Relearner and Move Deleter

 - ### Purchasable TMs in PokéMarts